Japanese submarine I-38: Construction and commissioning

-I-38 was laid down on 19 June 1941 by at the Sasebo Navy Yard at Sasebo, Japan, with the name Submarine No. 151.
+I-38 was laid down on 19 June 1941 in the Sasebo Navy Yard at Sasebo, Japan, with the name Submarine No. 151.
 Renamed I-38, she was launched on 15 April 1942 and provisionally attached to the Kure Naval District.
 She was completed and commissioned on 31 January 1943.

 Service history

 January–May 1943

 Upon commissioning, I-38 was attached formally to the Kure Naval District and assigned to the Kure Submarine Squadron.
 The same day, she got underway to participate in tests of a new type of shallow-depth torpedo in the Seto Inland Sea.
 After that, she conducted tests of the new Unpoto gun sled, a 70 ft sled that could carry up to 15 tons of cargo, usually in the form of three Type 96 15 cm howitzers and ammunition for them.
 She became the first Japanese submarine equipped with fittings to carry an Unpoto.
 She participated in torpedo practice with the submarines I-37, Ro-104, and Ro-105 on 26 March 1943.
 On 1 April 1943 she was assigned to Submarine Squadron 11 for work-ups.